GrapheneOS/hardened_malloc/README.md

   the future.
 Whether or not this feature is enabled, the metadata is all contained within an isolated memory region with high entropy random guard regions around it.
+* `CONFIG_ENFORCE_INIT`: `true` (default) or `false` to control whether the allocator initialization should be enforced.
+The primary purpose of this check is to detect any attempts to free memory before there have been any allocations.
+This check should rarely fail as this implementation will attempt to initialize the allocator very early on.

 The following integer configuration options are available: